DC/OS comes with several tools relevant for application debugging:

-You can retrieve and view a scheduler log about a specific service through the list of services found in the DC/OS GUI, or via the following command:
+You can retrieve and view a scheduler log about a specific service through the list of services found in the DC/OS web interface, or via the following command:

 $ dcos service log --follow <scheduler-service-name>

-Note that as Marathon is the “Init” system of DC/OS and it therefore running as a SystemD unit (same with respect to the other DC/OS system components).
+Note that since Marathon is the “Init” system of DC/OS, it is running as a SystemD unit (same with respect to the other DC/OS system components).
 Due to this fact, you need the CLI command to access its logs.

 Mesos Agent Logs

 Mesos agent logs are helpful for understanding how an application was started by the agent and how it may have failed.
-You can launch the Mesos GUI by navigating to
+You can launch the Mesos web interface by navigating to

 https://<cluster_name>/mesos and examining the agent logs as shown below.